-The American Platinum Eagle is the official American platinum bullion coin and was first released by the U.S. Mint in 1997.
-The Platinum Eagle is available in four sizes: 1 oz, ½ oz, ¼ oz and 1/10 oz.
-It is the only bullion coin the United States Government guarantees for weight, content, and .9995 purity.
-As the American Platinum Eagle is considered a commodity rather than a coin, it may be placed in an Individual Retirement Account in the U.S. Normally, collectibles like rare coins are exempt from being held in such accounts.
+The platinum American Eagle is the official American platinum bullion coin and was first released by the U.S. Mint in 1997.
+The platinum Eagle is available in four sizes: 1 oz, ½ oz, ¼ oz and 1/10 oz.
+It is the only platinum bullion coin the United States Government guarantees for weight, content, and .9995 purity.
+As the American Eagle platinum is considered a commodity rather than a coin, it may be placed in a Precious Metals IRA (Individual Retirement Account) in the U.S. Normally, collectibles like rare coins are exempt from being held in IRA accounts.

 American Platinum Eagles contain .9995 fine platinum.

-The fractional Platinum Eagle coins are all identical to the 1 oz coin except for the reverse markings indicating weight and face value.
-The face values of the coins are $10, $25, $50, and $100 which are their legal values reflecting their issue and monetized value.
+The fractional platinum Eagle coins are all identical to the 1 oz coin except for the reverse markings indicating weight and face value.
+The face values of the coins are $10, $25, $50, and $100, which are their legal values reflecting their issue and monetized value.
 Furthermore, they are legal tender for all debts public and private at their face values.
 One-ounce platinum American Eagles are sold in units of 10 one-ounce coins.
-Yet, these face values do not reflect their intrinsic value which is much greater.
-For example, the 2012-W American Platinum Eagle proof coin was offered by the U.S. Mint at $1,792.00 (briefly after its release in August, 2012), which makes it one of the U.S. Mint’s most expensive products.
+Yet, these face values do not reflect their intrinsic value, which is much greater.
+For example, the 2012-W platinum Eagle proof coin was offered by the U.S. Mint at $1,792.00 (briefly after its release in August 2012), which makes it one of the U.S. Mint’s most expensive products.

-Only the 1 oz American Eagle Platinum coin is available as a proof issue.
+Only the 1 oz American Eagle platinum coin is available as a proof coin.
 “Proof” means that the coin was produced in a particular manner.
 Burnished coin blanks are manually put into presses with special dies, and then each coin is struck repeatedly.
 This results in softly frosted, but detailed features that give the impression of floating over a mirror-like surface.
-The American Eagle Platinum Proof Coin is struck in West Point and features the “W” mintmark.
+The American Eagle platinum proof coin is struck in West Point and features the “W” mint mark.
 It first debuted in 1997.

 All four denominations were offered by the U.S. Mint for both bullion coins and collectible proof coins from 1997 to 2008 and for collectible uncirculated coins from 2006 to 2008.
-Since 2009, the U.S. Mint has only produced one ounce proof versions of the coin.
-Platinum Eagle coins are very popular among collectors, especially because of their yearly changing reverse sides.
-Not only are American Platinum Eagle coins eligible for placement in an Individual Retirement Account, they are a great investment alternative to gold.
+Since 2009, the U.S. Mint has only produced one 1 oz proof versions of the coin.
+Platinum Eagle coins are popular among coin collectors, especially because of their yearly changing reverse sides.
+Not only are American Eagle platinum coins eligible for placement in a Precious Metals IRA, they are a great investment alternative to gold.